Vaccine rollout confirms public health officials’ warnings

 “The recurring theme is the lack of a national strategy and the attempt to pass the buck down the line, lower and lower, until the poor people at the receiving end have nobody else that they can send the buck to,” said Gianfranco Pezzino, who was the public health officer in Shawnee County, Kansas, until retiring last month.

 Operation Warp Speed, the federal vaccine program, had promised to distribute enough doses to immunize 20 million people in the U.S. in December.
-It missed that target, and as of Friday, about 6.6 million people had received their first shot.
+It missed that target, and as of Friday, about 6.6 million people had received their first shot, according to a tracker from the Centers for Disease Control and Prevention.
 About 22 million doses have been delivered to states.

 The American Hospital Association has estimated that 1.8 million people need to be vaccinated daily from Jan.
 1 to May 31 to reach widespread immunity by the summer.
 The current pace is more than 1 million people per day below that.